karlwilcox/website-build/new-pemberley/index.md

 - workshop and/or hobby room
 - ballroom/conference space

-We would also like our estate to largely self contained, which implies
+We would also like our estate to be largely self contained, which implies

 - permanent and temporary staff accommodation
 - on site laundry and catering facilities